 A certificated note may be transferred to a Person who wishes to hold a beneficial interest in the Rule 144A Global Note only upon receipt by the Principal Paying Agent of a Rule 144A certificate of the transferee.
 A certificated note may be transferred to a Person who wishes to hold a beneficial interest in the Regulation S Global Note only upon receipt by the Principal Paying Agent of a Regulation S certificate of the transferor.
-A certificated note may be transferred to a Person who wishes to hold a certificate on the transferor.
-A certificated note may be transferred to a Person who wishes to hold a certificate only upon receipt by the Principal Paying Agent of a Regulation S certificate of the transferor.
-The restrictions on transfer described in this paragraph will not apply (1) to New Bonds sold pursuant to a registration statement under the Securities Act or to exchange notes or (2) after such time (if any) as PDVSA determines and instructs the Principal Paying Agent that the New Bonds are eligible for resale pursuant to Rule 144 under the Securities Act without the need for current public information.
-There is no assurance that the New Bonds will become eligible for resale pursuant to Rule 144.
+A certificated note may be transferred to a Person who wishes to hold a certificated note only upon receipt by the Principal Paying Agent of (x) a Rule 144A certificate of the transferee or (y) a Regulation S certificate of the transferor.
+The restrictions on transfer described in this paragraph will not apply (1) to Notes sold pursuant to a registration statement under the Securities Act or to exchange notes or (2) after such time (if any) as PDVSA determines and instructs the Principal Paying Agent that the Notes are eligible for resale pursuant to Rule 144 under the Securities Act without the need for current public information.
+There is no assurance that the Notes will become eligible for resale pursuant to Rule 144.
 Notwithstanding the foregoing, certificated notes that do not bear the restricted legend set forth under "Transfer Restrictions" will not be subject to the restrictions described above applicable to transfers to Persons who will hold in the form of beneficial interests in the Regulations S Global Note or certificated notes.